jagtapuday/Flight_Delay_Prediction/README.md

 were then applied on data to improve the performance of model.
 Every model’s performance was compared using precision, recall, F1 score, Accuracy, Confusion matrix, and AUC under ROC.
-#### Keywords: Data Science, Data mining, Machine Learning, Delay Prediction, Weather, Imbalanced Training data, Sampling Techniques, Binary classificatio
+#### Keywords: Data Science, Data mining, Machine Learning, Delay Prediction, Weather, Imbalanced Training data, Sampling Techniques, Binary classification.